 Body language can provide clues that our audience is both listening and understanding what we are saying.
 Consequently, when we are not getting this feedback it can completely take us out of our train of thought.

-Unsurprisingly and as shown in many previous studies, in-person eye contact resulted in an increased autonomic arousal response.
+Perhaps unsurprisingly and as shown in many previous studies, in-person eye contact resulted in an increased autonomic arousal response.

 This implies that just by having a direct gaze on video you can elicit the subtle facial reactions of smiling!

-Firstly, my laptop was off in the corner of my desk while my main monitor was in the middle.
+My laptop was off in the corner of my desk while my main monitor was in the middle.
 I often left my laptop open so that I could operate with two displays.
 This meant that whenever I hoped on a video call I would either be lazy and simply have the laptop camera facing me from the side or I needed to readjust my entire workstation to face my laptop directly.

 Adjustable stands are an inexpensive option and most companies will reimburse you for the expense.
 However, you can absolutely achieve the same effect with the right size box or book!